European-Unified-ID/EUID-docs/README.md

 - **Distributed integration**: Multiple certified integration paths provide options for publishers, advertisers, and data providers to manage and exchange EUID tokens.

-- **Decentralized storage**: The framework does not have centralized storage for personal data mapping.
+- **Decentralized storage**: The framework does not have centralized storage for personal data mappings.
 All participants maintain only their own data.

 - **Lean infrastructure**: The EUID system is light and inexpensive to operate.